MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-tamper-protection-intune.md

 > [!IMPORTANT]
 > If you're using Microsoft Intune to manage Defender for Endpoint settings, make sure to set [DisableLocalAdminMerge](/windows/client-management/mdm/defender-csp#configurationdisablelocaladminmerge) to true on devices.
 >
 > When tamper protection is turned on, [tamper-protected settings](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on) cannot be changed.
-To avoid breaking management experiences, including Intune and Configuration Manager, keep in mind that changes to tamper-protected settings might appear to succeed but are actually blocked by tamper protection.
+To avoid breaking management experiences, including Intune (and [Configuration Manager](manage-tamper-protection-configuration-manager.md)), keep in mind that changes to tamper-protected settings might appear to succeed but are actually blocked by tamper protection.
 Depending on your particular scenario, you have several options available:
 > - If you must make changes to a device and those changes are blocked by tamper protection, we recommend using [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
+Note that after troubleshooting mode ends, any changes made to tamper-protected settings are reverted to their configured state.
-> - You can use Intune and [Configuration Manager](manage-tamper-protection-configuration-manager.md) to exclude devices from tamper protection.
+> - You can use Intune or [Configuration Manager](manage-tamper-protection-configuration-manager.md) to exclude devices from tamper protection.
 > - If you're managing tamper protection through Intune, you can change [tamper-protected antivirus exclusions](#tamper-protection-for-antivirus-exclusions).

 ## Requirements for managing tamper protection in Intune